ddfv/docsite/docs/plugins/README.md

 </script>
 ```

-Or you can set global meta in `config.html`, it will be apply to all generated html files.
+Or you can set global meta with `html` field in `dvan.config.js`, it will be apply to all generated html files.

 ### PWA
 > Progressive web application